atch2203/blog/src/content/blog/ledsticks.md

 Soldering/wiring image can be seen below

 ### Now onto how I got there
+I think that most people can agree that everything looks better if you add LEDs to it, and diabolo is no exception.
 <video style="margin: auto;" width="50%" autoplay muted controls>
   <source src="/blog/assets/bigdawg.mp4" type="video/mp4">
 </video>